-This may be in part due to how pleasantly the franchise translates to mobile – it’s an open-ended game that naturally encourages you to take things easy.
-You get to chip away at whatever aspect of the game you want to explore at your own pace, and real-time waiting for various events (such as fruit regrowing or furniture being crafted) is a charm of the game rather than the annoyance that it often is in other mobile titles.
+This may be in part due to how pleasantly the franchise translates to mobile—it’s an open-ended game that naturally encourages you to take things easy.
+You get to chip away at whatever aspect of the game you want to explore at your own pace, and real-time waiting for various events (such as fruit regrowing or furniture being crafted) is an inherent charm of Animal Crossing rather than the annoyance that it often is in other mobile titles.

 The laid-back music is undoubtedly a big contributor to Animal Crossing: Pocket Camp‘s leisurely tone, delivering some playful tunes that are reminiscent of compositions in the main series.
-Today let’s explore musical elements that make your virtual campsite such a pleasant place to be, dividing our analysis into melody and harmony.
-A transcription of the melody and a functional/harmonic analysis of the chords are below in score notation as well as MIDI for less sheet music-minded people.
-Splice the project from the dna player below to listen to and experiment directly with the composition yourself.
+In celebration of Pocket Camp‘s five-year anniversary, let’s explore the melodic and harmonic elements in the main theme that make your virtual campsite such a pleasant place to be.

 The melody of Animal Crossing: Pocket Camp‘s theme